Out nowThe Citation EconomyBuy on Amazon →

 4. Add SoftwareApplication and FAQ schema.
 The homepage and core product pages lack complete structured data.
 This is a one-day fix that materially improves Technical AEO and Google AI Overview eligibility — directly addressing the 55 score in that category.

-Salesloft's problem isn't brand, reviews, or product.
-It's that their Citation Readiness score (66) is held hostage by structural scores in the 45–58 range.
-Close that gap and a 75+ overall score is achievable within two quarters.
+Salesloft's problem isn't brand, reviews, or product — or even visibility, which is already #3 in the category.
+It's that their Citation Readiness (66) is held hostage by structural scores in the 35–58 range.
+Close that gap and a 75+ AEO Readiness score is achievable within two quarters — and their already-strong visibility would start earning the confident, specific citations Outreach gets today.

 Score your own brand's AI citation signals at uncited.ai — free, no email required.